Track Meet Results

 You cannot serve two masters and expect to maximize your gains in either activity.
 Once I dedicated my training back to the sprint game, my performances took off.

-If you want anything you have to be totally committed to it.
+If you want something, you have to be totally committed to it.

--add .24 for reaction time for a official estimate as you still go off your own movement with Freelap
+* add .24 for reaction time for an official estimate as you still go off your own movement with Freelap

 10m: 1.82 (2019)